Family mediation team

 A solicitor since 1979 and mediator since 1999, Mary has developed a reputation for supporting clients through one of life’s great ordeals: separation and divorce.

-Mary is also a highly experienced mediator, based at Focus Mediation’s head office in Milton Keynes, but also sees clients in our offices in Bedford, Northampton and further afield for One Day Mediations.
+Mary is also a highly experienced mediator, based at Focus Mediation’s head office in Milton Keynes, but also sees clients in our Bedford office, and further afield for One Day Mediations.
 Mary’s practical, solution-based approach ensures a high resolution rate for people working with her.

 Mary is a member of the Family Mediators’ Association and also of Resolution, so she is committed to a constructive and less adversarial approach to resolving family disputes.
 Mary’s Resolution accreditation in Advanced Financial Provision (substantial or complex cases and pensions) equips her to handle the most difficult cases – often helping clients save tens of thousands of pounds in tax, as well as protecting valuable final salary pensions.